SalishSeaCast/docs/tidalcurrents/tidal_current_comparison.rst

 ~~~~~~~~

 * The ONC VENUS data has been processed by Dr. Rich Pawlowicz and Dr. Mark Halverson, these are the ADCP values in the table below and the opaque ellipses in the figure.
-* These values are depth averaged at 35-290m in at the Central node and 20-160m at the East node.
+* These values are depth averaged between 35-290m in at the Central node and 20-160m at the East node.
-* Note that the observational values are averaged over approximately 10-11 months where as the model output values were averaged over 6 1/2 months.
+* Note that the observational values are averaged over approximately 10-11 months where as the model output values were averaged over 8 months.

 Comparisons to observational data
 ************************************